I just came back from Turks and Caicos with my best friend and I had the time of my life!

 Find an AirBnB that is within walking distance of Grace Bay such as The Bight Settlement, Leeward Settlement, and Long Bay Hills.
 Walking distances are usually listed on the seller’s AirBnB posting.
 If not, ask!

 The AirBnB I stayed in was in Kingstown (located in The Bight).
-It’s called D&D’s Place and I slept in the Sandpiper Room for about $100 a night.
-Because the room accommodates two people, I split the cost with a friend and ended up paying about $350 for 7 days (not bad!).
-It had a beautiful balcony, a pool, gorgeous coconut trees, I was in heaven.
-It certainly isn’t luxury accommodation by any means, but it gave me a nice bed to sleep in, a beautiful shared living space, and a way to enjoy Provo to the fullest!
+It’s called D&D’s Place and I slept in the Sandpiper Room.
+Because the room accommodates two people, I split the cost with a friend and ended up paying about $350 (per person) for 7 days (not bad!).
+It had a beautiful balcony, a pool, gorgeous coconut trees – I was in heaven.
+It certainly isn’t luxury accommodation, but it gave me a nice bed to sleep in, a beautiful shared living space, and a wonderful way to enjoy Provo to the fullest!

 Grace Bay Beach was a five-minute walk from the AirBnB and the Regent Village/Saltmills Plaza shopping area was about a 25-minute walk.